-Most departments of the University list selected topics courses in the bulletin.
-These courses offer opportunities for the departments to schedule directed reading and research for credit.
-Students desiring to enroll in a selected topics course must have written approval of the instructor, department chair, and academic vice president.
-(This form is available in the Records Office.)
+Most departments of the University list selected topics courses in the Bulletin and class schedule.
+These courses offer opportunities for departments to schedule directed reading and research for credit.
+Students desiring to enroll in a selected topics course must have written approval of the instructor, department chair, and Vice President for Academic Administration.
+This form is available in the Office of Admissions and Records.

-Generally, students in selected topics take the course individually and are required to read widely, follow approved research methods, and present a paper or project showing competence in the area of study.
-Three clock hours of course work per week are required for one semester hour credit.
-When the number of students wishing to study in the same area is sufficient to have a class, then the selected topics course will be conducted as a one time class offering.
+Generally, students in selected topics courses take the class individually and are required to read widely, follow approved research methods, and present a paper or project showing competence in the area of study.
+Three clock hours of academic work per week are required for one semester hour hour.
 Questions regarding selected topics studies in a particular area should be directed to the department chair.